A guide to using maps to aid your Victorian local history research.

 The Library also holds sets of Melbourne Mahlstedt plans from the 1920s, 1948 (southern volume only) and 1962 (northern volume only).

 South Melbourne (Southbank) Mahlstedt fire insurance plans: The Library also holds several sets of South Melbourne Mahlstedt plans, which cover the area now known as Southbank.
 Sets are held dating from the 1920s, 1930s, 1950s and 1960s.

-Find Mahlstedt fire insurance plans in our catalogue: Choose Maps from the drop-down menu to the right of the search box, in our online catalogue, and search with the keywords mahlstedt "city of melbourne" or mahlstedt "south melbourne".
+Find Mahlstedt fire insurance plans in the catalogue: Select Maps from the drop-down menu to the right of the search box and search with the terms mahlstedt "city of melbourne" or mahlstedt "south melbourne".

 The Royal Historical Society of Victoria and the University of Melbourne Library hold additional copies, which vary in content/date.

-You don't need a special appointment to view street directories.
 Many editions of the Moulton's, Morgan's and Collins' directories can be viewed online.
-To access printed directories, simply request the items from the catalogue, before 5.30pm, and they will be delivered to the Information Centre for you to use.
+To access printed directories, request the items from the catalogue, and they will be delivered to the Redmond Barry Reading Room for you to use.

 The University of Melbourne have digitised a selection of Melway street directories between 1966-1999.

-Cityscope is a regularly updated series of reports which provide information about properties.
+Cityscope was a printed serial providing information about properties.
 Entries are typically quite brief, and may include names of owners and occupants, dates of construction and refurbishments, sales histories, valuations, building names and addresses.